Need to talk? Call 1800 882 436.

 Why does my baby have health problems?

-What happens after my baby is born?
+What treatment will my baby have after being born?

-If your baby has a health problem, they may need to go to the special care nursery or neonatal intensive care unit (NICU).
-Your baby will be cared for by a paediatrician (that’s a doctor who cares for babies and children).
+If your baby has a health problem, they may need special care in hospital.
+They may go to a special care nursery or neonatal intensive care unit (NICU).

-If your hospital doesn’t have the facilities to care for your baby, they may go to a different hospital.
-This can be by road or by air, depending on where you live.
-Sometimes it’s possible for you or your partner to travel with your baby to the new hospital.
+The hospital where you gave birth may not have the facilities to care for your baby.
+If so, your baby may need to go to a different hospital.
+Your baby may be transferred to a specialist hospital.
+This may be by road or by air, depending on where you live.

 How can I find out more about my baby's diagnosis?